ethandoug1/BI/README.md

 tables, and views to construct and execute a profiling SELECT statement for each column.

 # Environment
 I created a server and established a database using Microsoft Azure.
-Sample sales data was used to create and populate the database.
+Sample sales data was used to populate the database.

 ## Server
 ![Image](Azure_Server.PNG)